Monique Lhuillier

 Monique Lhuillier (born September 15, 1971) is a Filipino fashion designer and creative director known for her bridal, ready-to-wear and lifestyle brand.
 She launched her eponymous brand in 1996 and has since established fashion houses in Los Angeles, California, where she primarily works and lives, as well as in Manhattan's Upper East Side.

 Early life and education

 Sarah Michelle Gellar wearing Monique Lhuillier at the 69th Golden Globe Awards in 2012.

-Lhuillier was born to Michel J. Lhuillier, a French-born Filipino businessman and owner of the M Lhuillier chain of pawnshops, and Amparito Llamas, a Filipina society figure and former model.
+Lhuillier was born to Michel Lhuillier, a Filipino businessman and owner of the M Lhuillier chain of pawnshops, and Amparito Llamas, a Filipina society figure and former model.
 She grew up in Cebu City and studied at Saint Theresa's College, continuing on to the Chateau Mont-Choisi finishing school in Lausanne, Switzerland.

 Career

 After meeting her husband Tom Bugbee, Lhuillier began planning her wedding, which was her first foray on the bridal market, and thought it needed updating.
 She could not find any modern dresses, and did not like the excess of lace.
 She used her fashion degree to create dresses for her relatives and bridal party.
 After the wedding, there were business cards left for her.
 It was then when she realized she could make a business out of her beautiful bridal designs.
 Her husband Tom joined the company as CEO.
 She opened her first retail store in 2001.
 In 2004, she drew wide notice for her wedding dresses for Britney Spears and Emmy Awards dresses for Jamie-Lynn DiScala and Allison Janney, among others.
 She opened a Los Angeles "flagship" store on Melrose Place in 2007, and added a New York store in 2012.
 Her collections now include ready-to-wear, evening gowns, bridal, bridesmaids, linens, tableware, fine paper, and home fragrances.
 In 2016, in collaboration with Pottery Barn Kids, Lhuillier launched a line for babies and kids.
 The collection featured over 120 items of home furnishings for the nursery, bedroom, and playroom.

 Lhuillier has become especially known for her celebrity wedding and red carpet gowns.
 Her list of clientele includes Blake Lively, Demi Lovato, Gwyneth Paltrow, Reese Witherspoon, Michelle Obama, Emma Stone, Jennifer Lopez, Lea Salonga, Taylor Swift, Melania Trump, and Katy Perry.